U.S. federal law prohibits the use of marijuana. However, many states allow medical use to treat pain, nausea and other symptoms.By Mayo Clinic Staff

-How and where you purchase these substances legally varies among the states that allow medical use of marijuana.
+How and where you purchase medical marijuana varies by state.
 Once you have the product, you administer it yourself.
 How often you use it depends on its form and your symptoms.

 Certification and use at Mayo Clinic

-In Arizona, medical marijuana is legal as plant material to smoke.
-Mayo Clinic campuses in Arizona do not dispense medical marijuana, certify people for using it, or allow its use on campus or in the hospital.
+Mayo Clinic campuses in Arizona and Florida do not certify people for medical marijuana or allow its use on campus or in the hospital.

 - Arizona Department of Health Services: Medical marijuana

 - Florida Health: Office of Medical Marijuana Use

 - National Conference of State Legislatures: State medical marijuana laws